To Top

 Important NFL playoffs betting factors

-Injuries and the history between the teams in each game remain big factors in the NFL Playoffs when it comes to oddsmakers setting lines and you betting on them.
+Injuries and the history between the teams in each game remain significant factors in the NFL Playoffs when it comes to oddsmakers setting lines and you wagering on them.

-However, because of the time of the year and the quality of the teams that earn the right to play in their home stadium, weather and home-field advantage tend to become even larger factors in the playoffs
+However, due to the time of year and the quality of the teams that earn the right to play in their home stadium, weather and home-field advantage tend to become even more significant factors in the playoffs.

-Once again, for you as an NFL bettor, research is the key to all of this and you should expand your knowledge of the teams and how they are playing this season.
-Include everything about their home and road records and how they fare historically against the teams they are playing.
-This research and a good look at the NFL Playoff betting markets will tell you what moneylines, spreads, totals, props and futures you should be betting each week throughout the postseason.
+Once again, as an NFL bettor, research is key, and you should expand your knowledge of the teams and how they are performing this season.
+Include everything about their home and road records, and how they fare historically against the teams they are playing.
+This research and a good look at the NFL Playoff betting markets will tell you what moneylines, spreads, totals, props, and futures you should be wagering each week throughout the postseason.

-Whether you are betting on the Wild Card, Divisional and Conference Championship rounds of the playoffs, or even the Super Bowl, you should always let the research guide you.
+Whether you are wagering on the Wild Card, Divisional, and Conference Championship rounds of the playoffs, or even the Super Bowl, you should always let the research guide you.

 NFL playoffs betting tips

 NFL Playoffs betting presents an interesting challenge.
-It’s you against NFL oddsmakers and you can bet that with limited action to cover, they’ll be on their game.
+It’s you against NFL oddsmakers, and you can wager that with limited action to cover, they’ll be on their game.

 The following NFL Playoffs betting tips might help you be on your game as well:

-• Stick to what works: If you’ve had success betting moneylines and spreads throughout the regular season, stick with it throughout the playoffs.
-Don’t start betting props just because there’s more of them out there or parlays because they can be smaller and more manageable.
-While it’s a good idea to diversify and place all kinds of different bets, you should never try to fix what isn’t broken.
+• Stick to what works: If you’ve had success betting regular-season moneylines and spreads, stick with it throughout the playoffs.
+Don’t start betting NFL Playoff props just because there’s more of them out there, or creating parlays because they can be smaller and more manageable.
+While it’s a good idea to diversify and place all kinds of different wagers, you should never try to fix what isn’t broken.

 Super Bowl betting

-One game with just two teams also gives you the chance to focus your research and you should quickly be able to tell if the moneyline, point spread and totals lines present good betting opportunities for you.
+One game with just two teams also gives you the chance to focus your research, and you should quickly be able to tell if the moneyline, point spread, and totals lines present good wagering opportunities for you.

-Props will be a little more difficult to pin down, simply because there will be more of them than any other game throughout the year.
+Props will be a little more challenging to pin down, simply because there will be more of them than in any other game throughout the year.

 Super Bowl MVP

-For one prop, you’ll be able to bet on who will win the Super Bowl MVP award.
+For one prop, you’ll be able to wager on who will win the Super Bowl MVP award.

-You can pick a QB if you want, and take a flier on a wide receiver, running back or even a defensive player as well and still make a profit if one wins.
-That’s because no one is a true odds-on favorite to win Super Bowl MVP ahead of the game and the odds should be decent enough on almost every player.
+You can pick a QB if you want, and take a flyer on a wide receiver, running back, or even a defensive player, and still make a profit if one of them wins.
+That’s because no one is a true odds-on favorite to win Super Bowl MVP ahead of the game, and the odds should be decent enough on almost every player.

 Super Bowl betting tips

-The Super Bowl is the single biggest day on the sports betting calendar with tons of betting opportunities and somewhere around $400 million bet at legal US sportsbooks on the game every year.
+The Super Bowl is the single biggest day on the sports wagering calendar, with numerous opportunities and approximately $400 million wagered at legal US sites on the game every year.

-With this much to bet on, there’s no one-fits-all Super Bowl betting strategy, but here are a few tips that might help you find Super Bowl betting success:
+With this much to wager on, there’s no one-fits-all Super Bowl betting strategy, but here are a few tips that might help you find Super Bowl betting success:

-• Respect the line, fade the public: If we can tell you one thing about the Super Bowl, it’s that the lines will be insanely accurate.
-History shows us that favorites are 28-25-2 against the spread and the over has come in 26-27-1 all-time, as there were no totals betting for Super Bowl I. That tells you the lines have been so accurate you can’t count on one side coming in more often than not.
+• Respect the line, fade the public: If there’s one thing we can tell you about the Super Bowl, it’s that the lines will be incredibly accurate.
+History shows us that favorites are 28-25-2 against the spread, and the over has come in 26-27-1 all-time, as there were no totals betting for Super Bowl I. That tells you the lines have been so accurate you can’t count on one side coming in more often than not.
 It also tells you the Super Bowl represents the perfect time to try to fade the public.
-If the opening lines move because of heavy betting on one side, pounce on it.
-Betting that oddsmakers original predictions will be right is always a good idea.
+If the opening lines move because of heavy interest on one side, pounce on it.
+Wagering that oddsmakers’ original predictions will be correct is always a good idea.

-• Do your homework: As always, the best betting strategies involve researching the game and the teams and players involved.
-Betting opportunities should present themselves when you do the right kind of research ahead of the Super Bowl.
+• Do your homework: As always, the best regular-season and NFL Playoff betting strategies involve researching the game and the teams and players involved.
+Wagering opportunities should present themselves when you do the right kind of research ahead of the Super Bowl.
 Let your research guide you in making betting decisions when it comes to everything from the moneyline and point spread to all the different props available for the big game.

 • Use bonuses: The Super Bowl represents the best time to sign up for new accounts with every Michigan online sports betting app you can.
-Most will be offering no-deposit and deposit bonuses, bonus bets, and Super Bowl betting promos and odds boosts to new customers.
+Most will be offering sports betting promos in Michigan, including no-deposit and deposit bonuses, bonus bets, and Super Bowl betting promos and odds boosts to new customers.

 How do the NFL playoffs work?

-1. Two more teams will make playoffs this year, one from each conference;
+1. Two more teams will make the playoffs this year, one from each conference.

 3. Only the top team in each conference gets a first-round bye now, as opposed to the top two teams in previous seasons.